-If you’re familiar with how solar panels work, you’ll know that the silicon cells capture photons from sunlight and convert them to energy.
-These cells are held together in a frame, sandwiched between a protective glass coating that keeps the cells safe but lets sunlight through, and a protective, opaque back sheet.
+If you’re familiar with how solar panels work, you’ll know that silicon cells capture photons from sunlight and convert them to energy.
+These cells are held together in a frame, sandwiched between a protective glass coating and an opaque back sheet.

-When it comes to bifacial solar modules, however, the opaque back sheet is switched for a clear back sheet.
+However, when it comes to bifacial solar modules, the opaque back sheet is switched for a clear back sheet.
 This allows photons from reflected and diffused light to hit the back of the panel and generate power.

-However, because this traditional racking takes up valuable electricity-producing real estate on the backs of bifacial panels, these systems oftentimes have different mounting systems.
-The support rails across the back are thinner and there are fewer vertical support poles.
+However, because this traditional racking takes up valuable electricity-producing real estate on the backs of bifacial panels, these systems often have different mounting systems.
+The support rails across the back are thinner, and there are fewer vertical support poles.

-Bifacial panels can be a great way to pack a big punch with less room.
+Bifacial panels can generate more electricity than monofacial panels with the same space.
 If you’re limited on space, opting for bifacial panels can help your system produce more electricity with fewer panels.
-However, bifacial panels aren’t for everyone.
-There are a few factors that increase how much your bifacial system will produce.
+However, bifacial panels aren’t for every solar-powered home and business.
+There are a few factors that impact how much your bifacial system will produce.

-The more vertical the bifacial panels are tilted, the more light will reach the backside, and the more energy they can produce.
+The more vertical the bifacial panels are tilted, the more light will reach the backside, producing more energy.
 Because of this, bifacial panels often perform the best as ground mounts or as raised mounts on flat roofs, making them a good option for many commercial and utility-scale systems.

-Bifacial panels installed on tilted roofs are often not ideal, because the panels are flush against the roof, leaving little to no room for light to get to the rear side.
+Bifacial panels installed on tilted roofs are often not ideal because the panels are flush against the roof, leaving little to no room for light to get to the rear side.
 As many homes have sloped roofs, bifacial solar panels are not commonly used on residential solar systems.
-However, if you are looking to install a ground mount system, solar carport, or solar pergola, bifacial panels may make sense for you.
+However, if you want to install a ground mount system, solar carport, or solar pergola, bifacial panels may make sense.